-Resources in Your Own Backyard
+Resources in Your Backyard

 Don’t Dismiss Wisdom Because It Differs from How You Think

 My uncle, a man very similar to Euell Gibbons, was also a proponent of wild foods.
-Uncle Alva did not buy anything from a grocery store until he was in his mid-fifties and that was a loaf of bread as my aunt was not feeling well and didn’t bake that day.
+Uncle Alva did not buy anything from a grocery store until he was in his mid-fifties, and that was a loaf of bread as my aunt was not feeling well and didn’t bake that day.

 He would take us into the woods on his property in Indiana and teach us to find ginseng, edible mushrooms, and to let us help with gathering the buckets from his maple trees.
 The sugar camp had huge cauldrons for cooking the sap into syrup, but it didn’t stop there.
 He made us maple cream, maple nuts, and homemade maple candy, sometimes made in metal molds, or the syrup drizzled on the snow and left to harden into what he called snow candy.

 His garden would feed multiple generations of my family as well as the fish he caught and the bees he tended.
-His knowledge of the land and what it offered us didn’t stop with food sources; it extended into the past with knowledge of the Native population that lived, worked and died on this land.
+His knowledge of the land and what it offered us didn’t stop with food sources; it extended into the past with knowledge of the Native population that lived, worked, and died on this land.

 As a young man plowing the fields for the first time in the late 1800s, he found the arrowheads, grinding stones, and the most important to him, banner stones of those who had walked this land before.
-His prize possession was a rectangular stone with a carving of a young brave and a fallen deer.
-Although the proportions were not correct, it was obviously carved with pride.
+His prized possession was a rectangular stone with a carving of a young brave and a fallen deer.
+Although the proportions were not correct, it was carved with pride.